zhouhang95/neox_tools/readme.md

 ```
 pip install numpy transformations pymeshio tqdm
 ```
-If you are in Chine, please use ...
+If you are in China, please use ...
 ```
 pip install numpy transformations pymeshio tqdm -i https://pypi.douban.com/simple
 ```